zushicat/covid-19-data-crawler/README.md

 **Update**
 I additionally merged RKI and Tagesspiegel (Risklayer) data:
 - communities_germany_merged_rki_ts.csv
-(This merge makes the oddness of the RKI recovered numbers in the timeseries even more apparent.)
+~~(This merge makes the oddness of the RKI recovered numbers in the timeseries even more apparent.)~~
+Regarding numnbers for reccovered and deceased cases, please see notes under (1).

 The data points of all csv files are saved as "tidy" (or "long") data instead of "wide" data, meaning: